Kshukla10/ai201-project5-mixtape-starter/submission.md

 re-running the reproduction: the sharer's notification count went from 1 to 2 after a different user rated their song.
-Also checked the self-rating case specifically, since `add_to_playlist` has the same guard for the same reason — had the song's own sharer rate their own song and confirmed the notification count stayed at 2 (unchanged), proving the guard correctly suppresses self-notifications.
+Also checked the self-rating case specifically, since `add_to_playlist` has the same guard for the same reason, had the song's own sharer rate their own song and confirmed the notification count stayed at 2 (unchanged), proving the guard correctly suppresses self-notifications.